-You will need to sign a supply contract with EDF, who should arrange for a meter reading to be carried out within 48 hours, following which you will be able to obtain a supply.
+You will need to sign a supply contract with EDF, who should arrange for a meter reading to be carried out, which, with the installation of 'Linky' smart meters throughout France, can be done with a few hours.

-Alternatively, along with the former owner, you can prepare a joint letter for signature stating the electricity meter reading, and send it to the EDF.
+Alternatively, if necessary along with the former owner, you can prepare a joint letter for signature stating the electricity meter reading, and send it to the EDF.
 You should enclose a copy of the attestation, if at all possible.

 If it is a second home, then you will need to notify EDF of the address where bills should be sent, if it is not to be the address in France.

 One of the peculiarities of French electricity supply is that you can choose the amount of power you want to come into the property, from 3KVA to 36KVA, although it will depend on the type of tariff you have elected to choose.

 It may well be the case that the level of the Kilowatt supply of the previous owner is higher or lower than your own needs.
 You need to establish with the owner and/or EDF the level of the supply and decide whether it will meet your requirements.

 The level of supply and current tariff arrangements are stated on the electricity bill, which the current owner should be able to provide to you.
 It should also be on the meter.

 If you have a small property with few electrical items you would probably be able to manage with 3KVA, but a safe bet for a modern family household would be 6KVA.
 You would probably need more if you have full electric central heating.
 A heated swimming pool using a heat pump would also need a higher rating, and possibly a triple phase electricity supply.